 The Rous Head slipway, completed in 1909 as a ‘temporary’ measure until a more permanent facility could be constructed, was operated by the Fremantle Harbour Trust.
 It had a capacity of 650 tons, with a cradle of 185 feet able to accommodate vessels to a maximum keel length of 160 feet.
 Although there were many private slipways at Fremantle Harbour and elsewhere at the time, they were generally small outfits.
 The Government was keen to build a large slipway capable of accommodating the largest ships of the State Shipping Service as well as military and commercial vessels, and to operate it as a public venture.
 Sherriff: 106-7.

-The following photo by George Davidson is the only one I've ever seen which shows the North Slipyard on Rous Head - in the distant background.
+The following photo by George Davidson is the only one I've ever seen which shows the North Slipyard on Rous Head - in the distant background - towards the left.

 Thanks to the FHC for this c.
 1930s photo by George Davidson #2379.

 These vessels conveyed the lumpers (waterside workers) to the various landings along North Wharf (Quay).
 The Ivanhoe and Victor II were Harbour Trust owned; the remainder privately chartered.
 The tug Wyola is visible on the right.
 In the background is the original slipway which was abandoned during WWII.